-13 Rules to Train Exceptional Bartenders
+13 Bartender and Server Rules to Have an Exceptional Bar

 - Don’t become too intimate with guests, this is important in the service industry.

 - Learn how to manage the environment to appeal to guests, such as, when to lower the air conditioning or change the music.